 Defra will make every effort to check and test material at all stages of production.
 It is always wise for you to run an anti-virus program on all material downloaded from the Internet.
 We cannot accept any responsibility for any loss, disruption or damage to your data or your computer system which may occur whilst using material derived from this OEP website.

 The OEP website and material relating to Government information, products and services (or to third party information, products and services) is provided ‘as is’, without any representation or endorsement made and without warranty of any kind whether express or implied, including but not limited to the implied warranties of satisfactory quality, fitness for a particular purpose, non-infringement, compatibility, security and accuracy.

-We do not warrant that the functions contained in the material contained in this IEGS website will be uninterrupted or error free, that defects will be corrected, or that this IEG S website or the server that makes it available are free of viruses or represent the full functionality, accuracy, reliability of the materials.
+We do not warrant that the functions contained in the material contained in this OEP website will be uninterrupted or error-free, that defects will be corrected, or that this OEP website or the server that makes it available are free of viruses or represent the full functionality, accuracy, reliability of the materials.
 In no event will we be liable for any loss or damage including, without limitation, indirect or consequential loss or damage, or any loss or damages whatsoever arising from use or loss of use of, data or profits arising out of or in connection with the use of the OEP website.

 The above terms shall be governed by and construed in accordance with the laws of England and Wales.
 Any dispute arising under these terms shall be subject to the exclusive jurisdiction of the courts of England and Wales.

 Receiving complaints and compliments is important to the OEP.
 We welcome your comments, suggestions and details of satisfaction and dissatisfaction.
 We will try to resolve any problem quickly and explain what we have done and why.